We may earn money or products from the companies mentioned in this post.

 The No Child Left Behind Act that went into effect in 2002 is now called The Every Student Succeeds Act (ESSA) was enacted in 2015 and is a landmark education reform law that has already enhanced academic performance.
 One of its purposes was to close the disconcerting achievement gap that separates many disadvantaged, disabled and minority students from their peers.
-To do this, it measured student performance and focused on other resources and attention on those that were mostly in threat of becoming behind.
+To do this, it measured student performance and focused on other resources and attention on those that were mostly under threat of becoming behind.
 But what about the schools themselves you ask?
+And what does the Every Student Succeeds Act (ESSA) Mean for parents?

 If a school continued to underperform for five or more years in a row, school officials had to develop and implement a two-year plan to make the necessary changes for the school.
 The local school district would certify that the school received the needed technical assistance as it developed and implemented the enhancement plan.